On decoder-only architecture for speech-to-text and large language model integration: Results and discussions

-When comparing the performance among audio length compressors, i.e., E0, E1, and E2, we observe a consistently better performance for the CTC compressors over the convolution one, despite the CTC-compressor being frozen during the training.
-One hypothesis for the better performance of CTC compressor is that it leverages the transcription of each source language during pre-training stage.
+Results from system E0, E1 and E3 describe the importance of CTC compressor for audio length reduction, in our design.
+Comparing E1 over E0, we obtain consistently better performance showing the effectiveness of CTC compressor over the convolution one.
+This gain is despite the fact that CTC compressor is frozen during the training while the convolution compressor was fine-tuned with the rest of audio encoder.
+One hypothesis for the better performance of CTC compressor is that it leverages the transcription of each source language during pre-training stage as we also observe that replacing the current CTC compressor model with the one trained with ST labels brings worse BLEU scores in our preliminary experiments.
 This observation also suggests that a potentially better performance might be obtained if the source transcription is also used during the training stage.
 We leave this line of exploration for future works.

-Meanwhile, the average frame CTC compressor shows a 1.5 better average BLEU score than the sampling ones.
-We believe it is because the CTC compressor can't very reliably distill all relevant information into non-blank representations.
-So, the frames selected by the CTC compressor might lose some acoustic information.
-The averaging strategy is more robust to this compression error.
+Within the CTC compressor, comparing system E3 over E1, the ``frame-averaging" strategy shows a 1.5 better average BLEU score over ``blank-removal" strategy.
+We believe that it is because the CTC compressor can't very reliably distill all relevant information into non-blank representations.
+Thus the frames selected by the CTC compressor might lose some acoustic information which cause the degradation of the performance.
+The averaging strategy is more robust to this compression error which aligns with the prior work \cite{gaido2021ctc}.